 As noted earlier, other obligations include accounts payable and other accrued expenses.
-More detailed information about the School's debt and other long-term liabilities, including its net pension liability, is presented in the Notes to the Financial Statements.
+More detailed information about the School's debt and other long-term liabilities, including its net pension and OPEB liabilities, is presented in the Notes to the Financial Statements.